Princess Margherita of Bourbon-Parma: Carlist War and later life

+Carlos embarked on the third Carlist War between 1872 and 1876, in an attempt to unsuccessfully, to gain the throne of Spain by force.
+To be near the Spanish border, Margherita moved with her children to Pau.
+In 1875, Carlos, for a short time, established a court in Elizondo, Navarre.
+But the war ended badly and the family moved to Passy, France.

+In 1881, they were expelled from France due to Carlos's political activities.
+Margherita separated from her husband, and found refuge in her inherited estate, Tenuata Reale, at Viareggio, Italy.
+The children split their time between their separated parents, with Carlos living in a palace in Venice.

-Then, Margherita lived simply.
-In 1883 she attended her uncle's funeral at Schloss Frohsdorf.
-As her siblings, she was shocked by the Count of Paris attitude, especially when he presented his condoleance from the "House of France".
-In fact, the Count of Chambord's family, especially his widow, refused to recognized the Count of Paris as the rightfull heir to the French throne.
-They decided to recognize Margherita's father-in-law, Prince Juan of Bourbon, as the rightfull King of France because he was, by the death of his cousin and brother-in-law, the new head of the House of Bourbon.
+Margherita lived simply after the separation.
+In 1883, she attended her uncle's funeral at Schloss Frohsdorf.
+As her siblings, she was shocked by the Count of Paris' behaviour, especially when he presented his condolences as being from the "House of France".
+In fact, the Count of Chambord's family, especially his widow, refused to recognized the Count of Paris as the rightful heir to the French throne.
+They decided to recognize Margherita's father-in-law, Prince Juan of Bourbon, as the rightful King of France because he was, by the death of his cousin and brother-in-law, the new head of the House of Bourbon.
+According to her nephew, Archduke Leopold Ferdinand, she was known as Aunt Meg to her numerous nieces and nephews.

+On 12 May 1884, Margherita met Queen Victoria, at Windsor.
+Later, the Queen wrote, in her diary :After luncheon, we saw the Dss of Madrid, wife of Don Carlos & eldest daughter of the late Duke of Parma, & of "Mademoiselle", sister of the Cte de Chambord.
+Her son is being educated at the Jesuit College at Bowmont Lodge near Old Windsor, & she had come to see him.
+She is small, & not good looking, reminding me of her father & mother.
+She spoke with gratitude of my kindness to her in former times, when she came with them to Windsor...Margherita died on 29 January 1893, at the age of 46.
+A few months later, Queen Victoria wrote to Margherita's niece, Princess Marie-Louise of Bulgaria, a letter in which she briefly mentions Margherita's death:

-Finally, Margherita died on 29 January 1893 at the age of 46.
-A few months later, Queen Victoria wrote to Margherita's niece, Princess Marie-Louise of Bulgaria, a letter in which she briefly mentions Margherita's death : "My dear future niece, - Your very kind letter written in such beautiful English has given me the greatest pleasure, and I thank you very much for it, as well as for your photographs.
-I knew your grandparents well, and your father was with them here as a baby, as well as your poor aunt, whose death I was grieved to hear of...".According to her nephew, Archduke Leopold Ferdinand, she was known as Aunt Meg to her numerous nieces and nephews.
+My dear future niece, - Your very kind letter written in such beautiful English has given me the greatest pleasure, and I thank you very much for it, as well as for your photographs.
+I knew your grandparents well, and your father was with them here as a baby, as well as your poor aunt, whose death I was grieved to hear of...